In this article, we will discuss the five key elements (plus one bonus element) of effective PPC ads in marketing mutual funds and ETFs.

-Fortunately, ETF digital marketing through PPC campaigns is a proven tactic that you can use for advertising your ETF.
+Fortunately, ETF digital marketing through PPC campaigns is a proven marketing strategy that you can use to promote ETFs.
 PPC ads can exponentially increase your ETF site traffic and boost your conversion rates.

 Table of Contents

-Benefits of PPC Ads in ETF Marketing
+Benefits of PPC Advertising in ETF Digital Marketing

 Ever heard of the phrase “you get what you pay for”?
 This is a perfect metaphor for PPC advertising.
 This is because you’ll be charged based on the number of clicks that your ad gets.
 ETF and mutual fund providers that use this form of advertising have to pay if and only if someone clicks on their ad and goes on to visit their website.

-Key Element of PPC ETF Marketing #1: Keywords
+Element #1: Keywords

-Since keywords are the backbone of your PPC campaign, your ETF marketing team needs to select relevant keywords (or phrases) that are suitable for your industry, products, and services.
+Since keywords are the backbone of your PPC campaign, your ETF advertising team needs to select relevant keywords (or phrases) that are suitable for your industry, products, and services.
 You need to conduct comprehensive keyword research and competitive analysis to find the best keywords to use.
 Doing this can be time-consuming, but if you need a hand, you can hire an experienced PPC management agency like Zero Company to help out with this task.

 keyword research

-Key Element of PPC ETF Marketing #2: The Offer
+Element #2: The Offer

 So, what exactly makes an offer compelling?
 First and foremost, it needs to provide real value to your target market.
 This could be in the form of a portfolio analysis, a type of risk assessment, or anything else that solves an investment problem or meets a financial need of your target audience.
 It should be something that your audience genuinely wants or needs and, ideally, something that they can’t get from other ETF providers or investment management firms.